 Some owned norms and values directly affect sales volume of the companies in accommodation industry which is a branch of services industry.
 For this reason, organizational culture which is described as the total of employees' shared norms and values has a special importance for accommodation enterprises.
 Organizational climate is a concept that expresses healthy work relations established as an outcome of organizational culture.
 Higher levels of organizational climate discovered in accommodation enterprises involved in the study indicate that a healthy work environment has been established among employees.
 However, when arithmetic mean of organizational climate variable (A.0=3, 6) is examined, it is observed that employees responded medium levels of agreement to some statements.
-This shows the requirement that qualities that constitutes organizational culture.
+This shows the requirement that qualities that constitutes organizational climate such as solidarity, sharing, and cooperation should be strengthened more via organizational culture.